Types Of Injuries Covered Under Wisconsin Workers’ Compensation

 Occupational Diseases

 This terminology can be a misnomer, as occupational disease claims also include repetitive lifting injuries.
-Broadly defined, this category of injuries is the manifestation of a worker’s job duties over a period of time.
+Broadly defined, this category of injuries is the manifestation of a worker’s job duties over a period of time (which can be as little as a few hours of repetitive/awkward motions and as long as 30-40 years in a specific job or field).
 It is more difficult to prove claims for these injuries because you cannot point to one specific event as the cause.
 The result is that denied claims are more common for this type of injury.

-If you have lower back injuries, carpal tunnel syndrome or other repetitive stress issues, our lawyers can help.
+If you have lower back or neck injuries, knee, hip, or shoulder injuries requiring joint replacements, or other repetitive stress issues, our lawyers can help.
 We even resolve cases in which preexisting conditions are involved.

 Contact A Wisconsin Workers’ Compensation Injury Law Firm

-If you have suffered an injury or are being treated for an injury, focus on healing not on fighting for your claims.
+If you have suffered an injury or are being treated for an injury, focus on healing, not on fighting for your claims.
 Let us help.
-Located in Milwaukee, we assist injured workers throughout Wisconsin.
+Located in Milwaukee and Waukesha, we assist injured workers throughout Wisconsin.
 Call 414-279-2647 or contact us online.